Start your Maryland Mutual Consent Divorce With or Without Children

 This mutual consent ground means that if you qualify and execute a Marital Separation Agreement, you can file for divorce as soon as each party as executed (signed before a Notary) the Marital Separation Agreement.

 This is a new feature of Maryland Divorce Law, as previously you would have to live separate and apart.
 If you qualify for a Maryland Mutual Consent Divorce, you will not have to live separate and apart.

 Maryland Mutual Consent Divorce Service

 - Our flat fee legal services for a Maryland Mutual Consent Divorce comes with all of the forms you need plus any legal advice you need.

 - We coach you every step of the way.
 You don’t get this service when you purchase your divorce forms from just a legal forms Web Site.

 The Hearing for a Maryland Mutual Consent Divorce

 At the hearing for Absolute Divorce, you will no longer need a corroborative witness.
-While a witness is no longer required to testify at a divorce hearing in Maryland, you will still need to testify as to the circumstances of your case.
-Having a witness with knowledge of your case may still be useful, but is optional.
-This is a person who testifies for you and supports your version of the facts.
+While a witness is no longer required to testify at a divorce hearing in Maryland, you will still need to testify as to the circumstances of your case and prove that you meet the requirements for the ground for divorce.
+A witness is a person who testifies for you and supports your version of the facts.
 The witness gives his/her testimony based on the facts he/she saw or heard.
+Having a witness with knowledge of your case may still be useful, but is now optional.
 We provide you with detailed instructions so you can represent yourself in the divorce hearing.